What is construction management?

 Average Salary

-A builder works on commercial and industrial projects to complete new builds, renovations and demolitions.
-Builders carry out specific tasks relating to the construction of buildings, including physical labour, operating machinery, and using tools.
+Works on commercial and industrial projects to complete new builds, renovations and demolitions.
+This role carries out specific tasks including physical labour, operating machinery and using tools.

 Health And Safety Manager